werdnabae/Numerical-Analysis/README.md

-# Numerical-Analysis-
+# Numerical-Analysis
-Tests, HWs, and practice tests from AMS 326
+Tests, HWs, and practice tests from AMS 326 Spring 2021